Why Electric Vehicle Taxes are the Wrong Strategy for Minnesota

 Let’s imagine two people–a retired school teacher on a fixed income who buys a used Nissan Leaf for trips around town and puts on 5,000 miles per year and a Lyft driver who puts 40,000 miles per year on their Chevy Bolt.

-Under the proposed bill, both drivers would pay $250 per year regardless of how much they use the roads.
+Under the current version of the proposed bill, both drivers would pay $200 per year regardless of how much they use the roads.
 That wouldn’t be true if they both drove a gas car.

 Furthermore, a gas tax rewards fuel efficiency.
 Vehicle owners that are more fuel-efficient pay less per mile driven than less fuel-efficient vehicles.
 Whether that accurately reflects their impact on roads is debatable.
 What’s not debatable is that it is unfair to single out EV owners for special taxes and not do the same for owners of other fuel-efficient vehicles.

-Figure 2: Gasoline car motor fuel taxes are determined by the MPG of the car, with higher MPG cars paying less annual motor fuel tax.
+Figure 2: Gasoline car motor fuel taxes are determined by the miles per gallon (MPG) of the car, with higher MPG cars paying less annual motor fuel tax.
 The EPA assigns MPG-equivalent ratings to EVs in the 100-120 MPG range, compared to 30-35 MPG for a gasoline car and 40-45 MPG for a hybrid car.
-A fair EV motor fuel tax offset would be calculated based on MPG and would be $25-30/year, not $250/year as has been proposed.
+A fair EV motor fuel tax offset would be calculated based on MPG and would be $25-30/year, not $200/year as has been proposed.

 EVs aren’t the problem